vespCV/vespcv/README.md

       ```
     - This command restricts access so that only the file owner can read and write it.

 **Important**: Always store your email credentials securely.
 Avoid pushing this file to version control to protect your sensitive information.
-It’s advisable to create a separate Gmail account specifically for the vespCV detector to enhance security and privacy.
+It's advisable to create a separate Gmail account specifically for the vespCV detector to enhance security and privacy.

 7. Make the script executable:
    ```bash